 ** Hard is also code word for inefficiently.
 I don’t think any kind of work is “hard”, but I think how we choose to tackle it – especially if we’re not honoring our limits – makes it harder and more inefficient.

-When I felt really crappy before, I was always stuck in the office, with a team who needing me, and it was really hard to just say to myself “go home.
+When I felt really crappy before, I was always stuck in the office, with a team who needs me, and it was really hard to just say to myself “go home.
 Rest.
 You need it.”
 Or, it literally wasn’t an option.

 I’ve finally started to understand that …